mgeeky/tomcatWarDeployer/README.md

                         Specifies JSP application name.
 Default: "jsp_app" -x, --unload          Unload existing JSP Application with the same name.
                         Default: no.
+  -C, --noconnect       Do not connect to the spawned shell immediately.
+By
+                        default this program will connect to the spawned shell, specifying this option let's you use other handlers like Metasploit, NetCat and so on.
   -f WARFILE, --file=WARFILE
                         Custom WAR file to deploy.
 By default the script will generate own WAR file on-the-fly.